Skip to content

 Academic Integrity

-You may not use outside resources when taking this test.
+You may not use outside resources of any kind when taking this test.
 The answers and writing you submit must be your own.
-Breaches of academic integrity are referred to the Administrative Board, which may impose sanctions that include indefinite suspension from the Extension School.
-In other words, if you are caught cheating on the test, you may lose the opportunity to register for courses and earn a degree at Harvard Extension in perpetuity.
+Breaches of academic integrity, including cases where AI use is suspected, are referred to the Administrative Board, which may impose sanctions that include indefinite suspension from the Extension School.
+In other words, if you are caught cheating on the test, you may lose forever the opportunity to register for courses and earn a degree at Harvard Extension in perpetuity.

 Students With Disabilities